phoe/binding-arrows/doc/TUTORIAL.md

       42)
 ```

-If a `cond` macro is used in `setf`, all of the resulting threaded forms should be valid places.
-Otherwise, compile-time warnings may occur if non-places are present in the thread of a `cond` threading macro that is passed to `setf`.
+If a `cond` macro is used in `setf`, the macroexpansion attempts to detect which of the threaded forms denote valid places and therefore generates setters only for them.
+The heuristic is imperfect and filters out literals and symbols from the CL package that cannot be used as places.